balena-io/docs/pages/learn/develop/runtime.md

 ### Mounting external storage media

-Since the release of multicontainer on the \{{ $names.company.lower \}} platform we no longer recommend the use of an initsystem in the container.
+Since the release of multicontainer on the balena platform we no longer recommend the use of an initsystem in the container.
 This affects the way we deal with external storage since previously we relied on `systemd`/`OpenRC` and `/etc/fstab`.

 The recommended way for mounting external storage media (SD cards, USB sticks, external drives, etc) into a container is now through the use of `mount`.
 Here we include a set of recommendations that will help you get started.